How To Prepare For Your Newborn Photography Session

-Newborn photography is incredibly challenging however so I like to prepare my clients for a successful shoot.
+Newborn photography can be incredibly challenging so I like to prepare my clients for a successful shoot.

 I have put together this post to do just that.
 I have some tips on what to expect during the session, how to prepare for the session, and even wardrobe and styling tips.
 I hope this helps you feel as excited as I am!

 We can do them outdoors most of the year as well here in Arizona.
-(Which is AMAZING swoon worth light EVERY time!
-So any location with plenty of shade.
+Which is AMAZING swoon worth light EVERY time!
+The best newborn photos in my opinion are outdoor.
+You get beautiful skin tones and flattering dreamy light.
+So any location with plenty of shade because of course no sunburn for baby!!!

 I can come to your home!
-We need some good natural light, however, so keep that in mind.
+But do keep in mind that we need a good source of natural light and some beautiful floors for the most idea photos.
 More about lighting later but you can see below the difference between indoor & outdoor light.

 Loosen your babies diapers and any tight clothing at least 30 minutes to my arrival this way they don’t have indentations in their skin.

-We want your baby sleepy for the portion of the newborn shoot that is just your wee one (remember our newborn session include lifestyle images of your whole family.
-So adults and siblings.)
-So I would recommend keeping your baby up longer than normal prior to my arrival so they are awake and ready for family photos when I arrive but then ready to eat and be exhausted by the time we start messing with them. haha.
+We want your baby sleepy for the portion of the newborn shoot that is just your wee one (remember our newborn sessions usually include lifestyle images of your whole family.
+So adults and siblings too) So I would recommend keeping your baby up longer than normal prior to my arrival so they are awake and ready for family photos when I arrive but then ready to eat and be exhausted by the time we start messing with them.

 Babies LOVE white noise but not random noise.
 If you have other children or pets we want to have them go somewhere that they are quiet as possible during the newborn section.
 We can also turn on a white noise machine or a hairdryer nearby for constant white noise.

-- We need a well lite area with as much possible natural light as possible.
+- Well lite area with as much possible natural light as possible.
 So find that place and just clear it of clutter* more below

-- Make your bed– Many families love to use the master bed for group family shots.
+- Make your bed-or crib… Many families love to use the master bed for group family shots.
 So just make it nice and put a solid white or cream comforter on It.

 PATIENCE IS A VIRTUE